-With the recent announcement of the 2018 Nobel Peace Prize for Physics given to Canadian, Donna Strickland, there has been a great discussion about the lack of female Nobel Peace Prize winners in this category.
+With the recent announcement of the 2018 Nobel Prize for Physics given to Canadian, Donna Strickland, there has been a great discussion about the lack of female Nobel Prize winners in this category.
 In fact, there have only been three.
-In addition to Strickland, there is Maria Goeppert-Mayer from the United States (1963) and Marie Curie, who was the first woman to receive a Nobel Peace Prize in Physics (1903).
+In addition to Strickland, there is Maria Goeppert-Mayer from the United States (1963) and Marie Curie, who was the first woman to receive a Nobel Prize in Physics (1903).

 Marie Curie (1867-1934)

-She won a Nobel Peace Prize in Physics with her husband Pierre and fellow scientist Henri Becquerel in 1903.
+She won a Nobel Prize in Physics with her husband Pierre and fellow scientist Henri Becquerel in 1903.
 It’s important to note that initially, the award was only going to be given to the two men; however, Pierre fought to get her name added.
-As such, she became the first woman to win a Nobel Peace Prize.
+As such, she became the first woman to win a Nobel Prize.